OpenArabicPE/journal_al-muqtabas/notes-web-display.md

 # Bibliographic metadata

-The web display should contain automatically generated metadata down to the article level to ease harvesting/ crawling of bibliographic metadata.
+The web display links to automatically generated metadata down to the article level to ease harvesting/ crawling of bibliographic metadata.

 ## the `<meta>` tag